darshangowdagl/darshangowdagl/README.md

 - 👋 Hi, I’m Darshan Gowda G L
 - 👀 I’m a Tech Enthusiasist
 - 🌱 I’m currently a 3rd year Computer Science and Engineering Student at PES University
-- 💞️ I’m looking to work as a Data Scientist
+- 💞️ I’m looking to work as a Data Analyst
 - 📫 You can Reach me through my email darshandarshugl101218@gmail.com

 <!---